TERREMEMBER/znbase/docs/content/latest/contribute/core-database/run-unit-tests.md

 ./yb_build.sh release --scb --sj --java-tests
 ```

-If you omit release argument, it will run java tests against debug YugabyteDB build, so you should then either build debug binaries with `./yb_build.sh` or omit `--scb` and then it will build debug binaries automatically.
+If you omit release argument, it will run java tests against debug ZNbaseDB build, so you should then either build debug binaries with `./yb_build.sh` or omit `--scb` and then it will build debug binaries automatically.

 ### Run specific tests